-Susan Dawson Vásquez
+Professor Susan Dawson Vásquez

 Susan Dawson Vásquez has been living in Rome for the past 15 years.
 She has a license in philosophy from the Pontifical Gregorian University and has been teaching for various American universities as well as the Pontifical Beda College.
 Her main area of philosophical interest is language, how it shapes our shared reality, which is an excellent touchstone for the Ethics course she teaches for Assumption College's Rome Program.